benedictb/homonyms/README.md

 # homonyms
-Detecting homonyms in text with sklearn, gensim
+Detecting homonyms in text and finding their best translations.

+Uses fasttext vectors, gensim, sklearn